raidel123/AlzheTect/README.md

 Using a Convolutional Neural Network(CNN) to detect Alzheimer's disease using Tensorflow.

 ## Requirements
-The installation was performed on a Windows machine using Windows Command Prompt (CMD).
+The installation was performed on a Windows machine using Windows Command Prompt (CMD) with GitBash installed.
 TODO: Extend installation to Linux OS

 ### System Requirements